How to get a $10,000 personal loan

 The process to get a personal loan is the same for any loan amount.
 You must consider your credit, compare lenders and apply.
 Once you have an idea of how much you need to borrow, check lender requirements, such as credit score, debt-to-income ratio and collateral if it’s a secured loan.
 The better your credit score, the more competitive your rate will be.

-The average personal loan interest rate was between 10.73 percent and 12.5 percent for borrowers with excellent credit.
-These figures are significantly higher for borrowers with bad credit scores, with average interest rates ranging from 28.5 percent to 32 percent.
+The average personal loan interest rate is between 10.73 percent and 12.5 percent for borrowers with excellent credit.
+These figures are significantly higher for borrowers with bad credit scores, with average annual percentage rates (APRs) ranging from 28.5 percent to 32 percent.
 The higher interest makes it especially important to shop for the best bad credit loan rates.

-Once you have an idea of your creditworthiness, you should compare personal loan rates and focus your search on lenders that cater to your needs in terms of acceptance and funding. amount.
+Once you have an idea of your creditworthiness, you should compare personal loan rates and focus your search on lenders that lend to borrowers like you.

 Where to get a $10,000 personal loan